CORS

 }

-Scenario 2: Your Own Backend API
+Scenario 2: Internal Backend API

 // ❌ Without CORS configuration or proxy

-const response = await fetch('https://your-backend.com/api/data');
+const response = await fetch('https://backend.example.com/api/data');

 // Allow: https://*.telemetryos.com